apnadkarni/blt/man/vector.rst

   any vector.
 When the client application is done with the vector, it should free the identifier.

-  The call-back routine must of the following type.
+  The callback routine must of the following type.

   ::